 Counselor Education in Minnesota

-LPCC licensure in Minnesota requires the completion of a master’s or doctoral degree in counseling or a related field from a program accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) or an accrediting agency recognized by the Council for Higher Education Accreditation (CHEA).
+LPCC licensure in Minnesota requires the completion of a master’s degree in counseling or a related field, or a doctorate from a program accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) or an accrediting agency recognized by the Council for Higher Education Accreditation (CHEA).

 Appropriate degree programs will be at least 48 semester hours and include instruction in the following core content areas:

 The Helping Relationship

 Family Counseling and Therapy

 Research and Evaluation

 In addition to the coursework listed above, LPC or LPCC licensure in Minnesota requires the completion of an internship as part of the degree program.
 This internship must include at least 700 hours of supervised field experience.